Sparse Automatic Differentiation for Complex Networks of Differential-Algebraic Equations Using Abstract Elementary Algebra: Introduction

-Modern object-oriented languages such as C++ and Java, which support operator overloading, template specialization, type traits, and other advanced features allow one to create numerical models that can be reconfigured at runtime.
-The same functionality provided by symbolic preprocessing of model equations can be implemented by creating custom data types and appropriate libraries in mainstream object-oriented languages.
+Modern object-oriented languages, such as C++, which support operator overloading, template specialization, type traits, and other advanced features allow one to create numerical models that can be reconfigured at runtime.
+In this paper we argue that the same functionality provided by symbolic preprocessing of the model equations can be implemented by creating custom data types and appropriate libraries in mainstream object-oriented languages.
 Recently, solver frameworks that use abstract data types were proposed \cite{baker2012}.
 Those frameworks do not require specific data types to be used, but only specify elementary algebra that the data types have to support.
-By designing models and solvers to use abstract data types, one can reuse the same models and solvers for multiple analysis types such as forward simulations, optimization, sensitivity analysis, or embedded uncertainty quantification.
-Switching between these may be accomplished simply by changing the data type (or configuration of the data type).
+By designing models and solvers to use abstract data types, one can reuse the same models and solvers for multiple analysis types such as forward simulations, optimization, sensitivity analysis, or embedded uncertainty quantification \cite{constantine2014efficient}.
+Switching between these may be accomplished simply by changing (or reconfiguration of) the data type.
 Furthermore, abstract data types can be used to compute automatically the system connectivity graph which could then be utilized, for instance, to partition the system into smaller subsystems, perform index reduction for differential-algebraic equations, implement tearing algorithms, and many other calculations.

-In the remainder of the paper, we focus on automatic differentiation implemented using abstract data types with the application towards automatic generation of sparse Jacobians for steady state and dynamic simulations, as well as optimization.
+We illustrate this abstract elementary algebra approach by developing a method for sparse automatic Jacobian generation, which is superior to other available methods when applied to systems engineering problems.
+We show that our method allows for model reconfiguration at runtime and overall better code reuse in scientific applications.
+Moreover, we show that our approach enables the automatic generation of the dependency graph of a system.
+The method is straightforward to parallelize in a distributed memory environment.

+A similar approach is used in Sacado \cite{phipps2012}, an automatic differentiation package which is part of the Trilinos library \cite{heroux2005}.
+However, Sacado does not support sparse derivatives -- it allocates memory for derivatives with respect to all system variables.
+For many partial differential equation (PDE) models this is not a significant limitation since the sparsity pattern typically consists of locally dense cells and dense derivatives can be computed for each cell separately.
+Automatic differentiation also can be incorporated directly in the mesh generation (e.g.~as in \cite{schoberl2014}), therefore using sparsity information from the mesh itself.
+On the other hand, components in system engineering applications are often large with locally sparse structures that can be exploited by using sparse automatic differentiation.